 Justin has already spoken well of the game in his review of Dumb Ways to Die for Android, so I won’t be redundant here.
 Suffice it to say that this game is a great mix of quirky humor, fast-paced action, and touch controls that all come together to create a great mobile experience.

 The game isn’t perfect — there are video ads to deal with after you lose all your lives, and some of the microgames begin to seem impossible after a certain speed.
 (You can only tap the screen so many times in three seconds, after all!)

-Badass Free (there is no paid version) is another wannabe WarioWare game for iOS and Android, and it’s more similar in style to the champ than Dumb Ways is.
+Badass Free (there is no paid version) is another wannabe WarioWare game for iOS [No longer available] and Android [No logner available, and it’s more similar in style to the champ than Dumb Ways is.
 Some of the music might seem extremely familiar if you’ve played all the WarioWare titles, almost to the point of directly copying it.
 Badass throws you into various microgames with nary more than a “Dodge!” or “Fix!” and leaves you to figure out what to do.

 Unfortunately, Badass Free has some fatal flaws that keep it from being the smash success that it could be.
 First, it hasn’t been updated since February 2013, which almost surely means it’s been abandoned.

 Second, some of the games have glitches; mainly stuff like lacking precision in games where you have to drag an object.
 It’s not widespread, but there will definitely be times where you lose because of the game and not your own fault.
 Since we’ve concluded the game is abandoned, these bugs will probably never be fixed.

 Worse yet, it follows the dreaded money-sucking freemium model, which is rampant these days.
 These games give you a little glimpse of the gameplay for free to try to hook you, and then shove micro-transactions in your face at every corner.
 Unfortunately, it’s this “feature” that cements Badass as an average-at-best title.